altocodenl/tagaway/readme.md

 Mono
    - bugs
       - client: fix issue with phantom selection when scrolling large selection
-      - client: refresh always in upload, import and pics, remove refresh query/field from query // check if `_blank` oauth flow issue will be fixed in old tab
+      - client: refresh always in upload, import and pics // check if `_blank` oauth flow issue will be fixed in old tab
       - server: investigate bug with piv with location but no geotags
    --------------
    - small tasks